|

 The deep grain stain is allowed to penetrate and

 dry before sanding.
-We use water soluble aniline stains because they
+Jeff uses water soluble aniline stains because they

 are resistant to fading over time.
 The surface is then sanded